linrunner/tlp-doc/settings/processor.rst

     * For kernels older than 6.5 `amd-pstate` must be activated via a kernel boot option; see the driver documentation linked at the bottom.
     * It should be kept in mind that not all laptop BIOSes allow the activation despite a suitable CPU.
-Please refrain from opening TLP issues for this.
+Please done *not* open TLP issues for this.
+    * Some users have observed limited frequency or P-state ranges after switching modes.
+These are hardware issues or kernel issues, so please do *not* open a TLP issue for them.

 .. rubric:: intel_pstate